ojhavk/ojhavk.github.io/profile.md

 <!--Advisors | Prof Vaclav Snášel, TUO, Czech Republic and Prof Ajith Abraham, MIR Labs, United States <br> -->

 ### Administration
-1. Deputy Director of Undergraduate Studies, Department of Computer Science, University of Reading (2021– )
+1. Deputy Director of Undergraduate Studies, Department of Computer Science, the University of Reading (2021– )
-1. Chair of Board of Studies and Student Experience, Department of Computer Science, University of Reading (2021– )
+1. Chair of Board of Studies and Student Experience, Department of Computer Science, the University of Reading (2021– )
-1. Degree Project Coordinator, Department of Computer Science, University of Reading (2019– )
+1. Degree Project Coordinator, Department of Computer Science, the University of Reading (2019– )

 ### Awards & Honors
 1. Received grants on two Innovate UK academic-industry partnership projects, 2019, 2021
 1. Received grants on two EPSRC (UK) Doctoral Training Program for PhD projects, University of Reading (UoR), 2018, 2019
 1. Received School’s Excellence in Teaching & Learning Award for implementing an industrial certification to a Data Mining module, UoR, UK, 2019
-1. Received School’s Reward– Celebrating Success in Teaching & Learning for implementing novel ideas in degree project procesess, UoR, UK, 2019
+1. Received School’s Reward– Celebrating Success in Teaching & Learning for implementing novel ideas in the degree project, UoR, UK, 2019
 1. Awarded _Marie-Curie Fellow_ from European Commission to pursue PhD as an early career researcher at the Technical University of Ostrava, Czech Republic
 1. Obtained Department of Science and Technology Govt. of India, research fellowship, 2013
 1. Achieved 98 percentile among 0.14 million candidates in Graduate Aptitude Test in Engineering conducted by Indian Institute of Sciences and seven IITs.